Influenza is a common infectious virus. It is often confused with a cold, but influenza, or flu, comes on quicker and makes you feel more unwell.

 Most healthy people recover from flu after a few days and don’t need to see their GP.
 However, some complications can arise from flu, such as pneumonia and bronchitis.

 If you have any further questions about the flu vaccine, you can speak to a nurse on our helpline.
-Simply book a slot to speak to her at a time convenient to you here.
+Further information about our helpline can be found here.

 Who is more likely to develop complications from flu?